-Would he then go on to win the nomination and allow South Carolina ?
+Would he then go on to win the nomination and allow South Carolina to maintain its reputation for choosing the eventual GOP nominee?
 Who knows?
 That's another part of the wild unpredictability of this year's Republican race.

 Thus, this may be the year when South Carolina stops being the kingmaker in the quadrennial Republican presidential contest.
 In 2012, even the reliable predictor of a state has become unpredictable.

 "Gingrich fits the bill," says Dave Woodard, a political scientist at Clemson University.
 "He's been in Washington, he has experience.
-He's a well known name, he's vetted.
-If you had to say 'who's the more establishment candidate (in the eyes of many South Carolina Republicans at least) it's probably more Gingrich than Romney."
-Clemson's latest poll which was in the field through Thursday gives Gingrich a six percentage point lead over Romney.
+He's a well-known name, he's vetted.
+If you had to say who's the more establishment candidate (in the eyes of many South Carolina Republicans at least), it's probably more Gingrich than Romney."
+Clemson's latest poll gives Gingrich a 6 percentage point lead over Romney.